zyra426/HyperionTHT/internationalstdbooknum/README.md

 ```

-In the above-given code, the array consists of n integer elements.
-So, the space occupied by the array is 4 * n.
-Also we have integer variables such as n, i and sum.
+In the above given code, the array consists of n integer elements.
+The space occupied by the array is 4 * n.
+We have integer variables such as digit, i, result, and sum.
 Assuming 4 bytes for each variable, the total space occupied by the program is 4n + 16 bytes.
-Since the highest order of n in the equation 4n + 16 is n, so the space complexity is O(n) or linear.
+The highest order of n in the equation 4n + 16 is n, so the space complexity is O(n) or linear.